 tl;dr:

-Whenever possible, always frame the main topic in terms of “you” the reader rather than “I” the writer or “we” the company.
+Whenever possible, always frame the main topic in terms of “you” the reader rather than “me” the writer or “we” the company.

 The simplest way to approach this is to take on the perspective of the reader and ask, “What’s in it for me?”

-The reader is mostly not interested in what you are doing or your reasons for doing it.
+The reader is mostly not interested in what we are doing or our reasons for doing it.
 They want to know what they will get out of reading this article (and by extension, using this product).

 This is especially important for titles, headlines, and introductions, because this is where you need to hook the reader and convince them to continue.